Lagrange-Labs/lsc-client-cli/README.md

 ## Steps

-1. Create a new Ethereum address using a wallet like Metamask.
+1. Create a new Ethereum address using a wallet application like Metamask.
 2. Send the account address to Lagrange Labs team for allowlisting.
 3. Clone the [Lagrange CLI repository](https://github.com/Lagrange-Labs/client-cli) to your machine.